RSS/Atom feed Twitter

 Even though its not my tutorial, in my opinion it is sometimes better to through on generic background layer on images so you can fully view things such as the shadow or edge of something your cutting which is sometimes not noticeable on gimps checkerboard BG it uses to symbolize transparency.

-Ztoph member for about 16 years Ztoph 4 comments
+Ztoph member for almost 17 years Ztoph 4 comments

 Nice tut, but wouldnt it be better with a transparent bg? then you could put it on anything